 the next 10-12 years.
 So, opportunities for those who complete massage training, and pass the professionally recognized

-Choose Your Massage School Very Carefully
+2. Choose Your Massage School Very Carefully

-Massage schools either have a good reputation of teaching students the education, technique, and business skills needed to begin practicing massage...or not.
+Massage schools either have a good reputation of teaching students the education, techniques, and business skills needed to begin practicing massage...or not.
 Usually, for those spas, physicians, chiropractors and other businesses, who normally hire therapists right after massage school, that reputation is very well known.